At a glance

-Update, January 2019: The Winn Feline Foundation has recently published a report on the use of two drugs which inhibit viral replication.
+Update, January 2019: The Winn Feline Foundation has recently published a report on the use of two drugs that inhibit viral replication.
 Nitazoxanide is a broad-spectrum antiparasitic and antiviral drug and a nucleoside analogue, 2′-C-methylcytidine (2CMC).
-Both drugs have gastrointestinal side effects; however, a combination of the two medications at lower doses to avoid side-effects shows promise as a future treatment for FCV.
+Both drugs have gastrointestinal side effects; however, a combination of the two medications at lower doses to avoid side effects shows promise as a future treatment for FCV.

 Cats can shed the virus for 30 days after infection and in some cases, for the rest of their life.

 Disinfection is vital as calicivirus can remain infectious in the environment for as long as 28 days.

 |Trifectant||Potassium peroxomonosulfate||1:100||10 minutes|